michaelehmke/michaelehmke.github.io/_posts/2019-08-27-privilege-escalation-through-javascript-debugger.md

 **pic of permissions in local var e**

 Now that the client has accepted this data, we resume execution until our old breakpoints are hit.
-When execution pauses at the call to `/api/user/login`, we perform the same data manipulation as earlier to make this request under the guise of the user `admin`.
+When execution pauses at the call to `/api/user/login`, we perform the same data manipulation as earlier to make this request under the guise of the admin user.

 After completing the full execution, I view the loaded web page hoping for new UI elements but still nothing.
-This time there are no new changes, only the same banner welcoming the `admin` user from the intitial attempt that we just repeated.
+This time there are no new changes, only the same banner welcoming the admin user from the intitial attempt that we just repeated.

 <h3>header for another attempt</h3>